- Text input: LilyPond is a text-based music engraver. Read this first!

 - Learning: a “must-read” gentle introduction to LilyPond. (details of Learning)

-- Music glossary: (optional reading) musical terms and translations. (details of Glossary)
+- Glossary: (optional reading) musical terms and translations. (details of Glossary)

 - Essay: (optional reading) background information about computer engraving. (details of Essay)